DataDog/dd-trace-rb/docs/GettingStarted.md

     ```
 3. Environment variables.

-**If a higher precedence value is set for an option, setting that option with a lower precedence value will not change its effective value.**
+**If a higher priority value is set for an option, setting that option with a lower priority value will not change its effective value.**

 For example, if `tracing.sampling.default_rate` is configured by [Remote Configuration](#remote-configuration), changing its value through the `Datadog.configure` block will have no effect.